 5. Acer Nitro 5

-Acer nitro is currently the best series of laptops Acer as a company has to offer.
+Acer nitro is currently the best series of Acer laptops.

 First of all, this laptop features an AMD Ryzen 9 5900HX Octa-Core Processor 3.3GHz that can be further boosted up to 4.6GHZ, one of the best mobile processors on the market and one of the most reliable ones, running 16 threads to allow for even greater computing power.